danielbellmas/MasterMind/README.md

 4. When hovering over a peg the cursor turns to a pointer, indicating it's clickable.

+5. Shows timed message when the level is changed.

 ## Rules

 The computer will generate a combination of 4 out of 7 unique colored pegs.